amadad/videomuse/Readme.md

 ## 📖 Overview

-VideoMuse automates the process of creating music videos by analyzing the content of your video and generating a custom music track to accompany it.
+VideoMuse automates the process of creating music videos by analyzing the content of your video and generating a lyrics, selecting a music style, and creating a custom music track to accompany it.
 Using advanced AI models and audio processing techniques, VideoMuse produces high-quality music that complements your video's mood, style, and content.

 ## ✨ Features